 Step Up your Coleslaw Game

 The classic barbecue side dish, coleslaw isn’t exactly the healthiest way to serve vegetables.
-Very high in fat and calories, even in small serving, you might think you’d have to swap it out entirely if you were pursuing a healthier diet.
+Very high in fat and calories, even in small servings, you might think you’d have to swap it out entirely if you were pursuing a healthier diet.
 However, since coleslaw is so easy to make at home – why not experiment with making it healthier?
 This coleslaw full of seeds and herbs is bursting with healthy flavour.
 So grab yourself a heap of coleslaw and munch on.